-USE OF THIRD-PARTY VERIFICATIONS TO SUPPLEMENT UP-FRONT INCOME VERIFICATION

-The UIV replaces (to the maximum extent possible) the more time-consuming and less accurate third-party verification process of contacting individual employers identified by families or reviewing outdated income verification documents.
-However, third-party verification may continue to be necessary to supplement UIV.
-For example, when the resident disputes the data or when there is a substantial difference between resident-provided income and UIV information.
+USE OF THIRD-PARTY VERIFICATIONS TO SUPPLEMENT UP-FRONT INCOME VERIFICATION verification may continue to be necessary to supplement UIV.For example, when the resident disputes the data or when there is a substantial difference between resident-provided income and UIV information.
 The UIV should not be considered an automatic substitute for other third-party verification.
 Rather, UIV may supplement other verification documentation such as original, current documents provided by the applicant/resident.